Discover the prettiest towns and villages in The Cotswolds.

 Its maze-like layout makes it extremely photogenic, but be sure to check out the seasonal vegetable garden and the flower garden for a little added interest.

-Away from the gardens, much of Painswick’s appeal is in its slow pace of life – there are good pubs, small art galleries, laid-back cafes and, of course, the opportunity to stroll around one of the best villages in the Cotswolds.
+Away from the gardens, much of Painswick’s appeal is in its slow pace of life – there are good pubs, small art galleries, laid-back cafes and, of course, the opportunity to stroll around one of the most beautiful villages in the Cotswolds.

 Where to Stay in Painswick – Court House Manor Luxury B&B